The role of torsion in holographic conductivity: Chern-Simons gravity

 Now we turn to holography.
 Using symmetries and equations of motion, one can choose the appropriate Fefferman-Graham (FG) gauge for the bulk vielbein and spin-connection as follows,

 where boundary fields are denoted by a bar sign and ``non-radial" indices $a$, $b$ take values from $\{0,2,3,4\}$; index 1 is the radial index.
-Note that the FG expansion of the bulk fields in powers of the FG radial coordinate $\rho$ is finite-a peculiarity of CS gravity.
-The metric (\ref{metrika}) can now be rewritten as
+Note that the FG expansion of the bulk fields in powers of the FG radial coordinate $\rho$ is finite, which is a peculiarity of CS gravity.

 The holographic prescription dictates the following (schematic) relation,